Bosley Crowther: Life and career

 Crowther was born Francis Bosley Crowther Jr. in Lutherville, Maryland, the son of Eliza Hay (née Leisenring, 1877–1960) and Francis Bosley Crowther (1874–1950).
 As a child, Crowther moved to Winston-Salem, North Carolina, where he published a neighborhood newspaper, The Evening Star.
 His family moved to Washington, D.C., and Crowther graduated from Western High School in 1922.
-After two years of prep school at Woodberry Forest School, he entered Princeton University, where he majored in history.
-For his writing, Crowther was offered a job as a cub reporter for The New York Times at a salary of $30 per week.
+After two years of prep school at Woodberry Forest School, he entered Princeton University, where he majored in history and was editor of The Daily Princetonian.
+During his final year in 1928, he won The New York Times's Intercollegiate Current Events Contest and won a trip to Europe.
+Following his return, Crowther was offered a job as a cub reporter for The New York Times at a salary of $30 per week.
 He declined the offer, made to him by the publisher Adolph S. Ochs, hoping to find employment on a small Southern newspaper.
-When the salary offered by those papers wasn't half of the Times offer, he went to New York and took the job.
-He was the first nightclub reporter for the Times, and in 1933 was asked by Brooks Atkinson to join the drama department.
+When the salary offered by those papers was not half of the Times offer, he went to New York and took the job.
+He was the first nightclub reporter for the Times, and in 1932 was asked by Brooks Atkinson to join the drama department as assistant drama editor.
 He spent five years covering the theater scene in New York, and even dabbled in writing for it.

 While at the Times in those early years, Crowther met Florence Marks, a fellow employee; the couple married on January 20, 1933.
-They had three sons, Bosley Crowther III, an attorney; John M. Crowther, a writer and artist; and Jefferson, a banker and the father of Welles Remy Crowther.
+They had three sons, Bosley Crowther III, an attorney; John M. Crowther, a writer and artist; and Jefferson, a banker and the father of Welles Remy Crowther, who died in the September 11 attacks in 2001.

+In 1937 he became assistant screen editor and in 1940 replaced Frank Nugent as film critic for The New York Times as well as screen editor.
+He was film critic for the Times until he semi-retired in 1967 and became critic emeritus.
+In 1954, he received the Directors Guild of America's first film criticism award.

+After he semi-retired from the Times, he also started to work for Columbia Pictures helping them identify stories and films to buy.
+One of the stories he suggested was S. J. Wilson's To Find a Man.

+In addition to his film criticism, Crowther wrote The Lion's Share: The Story of an Entertainment Empire (1957), the first book documenting the history of Metro-Goldwyn-Mayer, Hollywood Rajah: The Life and Times of Louis B. Mayer (1960), a biography of the head of the MGM studio, The Great Films: 50 Golden Years of the Motion Picture Industry (1967), and Treasury of the Talking Picture.